All Products

 Note

-The method for setting filter conditions depends on the source database type: Tair/Redis, MongoDB, or another database type.
+The method for setting filter conditions depends on the source database type.
+There are three cases: Tair/Redis, MongoDB, and other database types.

-1. In the Configure Objects step, move the task objects to the Selected Objects box.
+1. In the Configure Objects phase, move the task object to the Selected Objects area.

 Note